 - 1. Satisfactory completion of all didactic material. - 2.
 Satisfactory completion of clinical experience as requires by the school and the Council on Accreditation of Nurse Anesthesia Educational Programs. - 3.
-Satisfactory completion of stated UNE School of Nurse Anesthesia behavioral objectives and terminal objectives (SJSAN only). - 4.
-Completion of twenty-seven (UNE) or twenty-eight (RI) actual months in program, exclusive of allotted vacation and reasonable sick leave. - 5.
-All required evaluations must be completed and signed.

-- 6. All clinical records must be completed and submitted to the Anesthesia School Administrative staff. (i.e.: Typhon records) - 7.
-Successful completion of the capstone project. - 8.
-Successful completion of the Self Evaluation Exam (SEE). - 9.
-All fees must be paid in full. - 10.
-All library books must be returned. - 11.
+Completion of twenty-seven (UNE) actual months in program, exclusive of allotted vacation and reasonable sick leave. - 4.
+All required evaluations must be completed and signed. - 5.
+All clinical records must be completed and submitted to the Anesthesia School Administrative staff. (i.e.: Typhon records) - 6.
+Successful completion of the capstone project. - 7.
+Successful completion of the Self Evaluation Exam (SEE). - 8.
+All fees must be paid in full. - 9.
+All library books must be returned. - 10.
 A current RN license and ACLS and PALS Certifications must be on file.